 Fire Flow Formula

-The following two formulas are the two most common formula used to calculate fire flow.
+The following two formulas are the two most common formulas used to calculate fire flow.

 RFF = V / 100 (ISU Method)

 - Where RFF is the required fire flow (GPM)

 - V is the volume (square feet)

 - L is the length (feet)

 - W is the width